-U.S. Unemployment Drops To 3.9 Percent; Jobs Report Shows Gain Of 164,000 Jobs
+U.S. Unemployment Drops To 3.9 Percent — Lowest Since 2000

-The U.S. economy had a net gain of 164,000 in April.
-Unemployment — which had stood at 4.1 percent since October of 2017 — dipped to 3.9 percent, according to Friday's report from the Bureau of Labor Statistics.
+The U.S. economy had a net gain of 164,000 last month.
+Unemployment — which had stood at 4.1 percent since October 2017 — fell to 3.9 percent, according to Friday's report from the Bureau of Labor Statistics.

+The last time the U.S. jobless percentage sat below 4 percent was in 1999, when unemployment stayed at 3.9 percent for the final four months of the year.

-Economic analysts had predicted a gain of more than 190,000 jobs during the month.
-They had also expected to see the unemployment level drop slightly.
+Economic analysts had predicted a gain of more than 190,000 jobs in April.
+They also expected to see the unemployment level drop slightly.

-Despite falling short of expectations, the numbers are a rebound from the previous month: The initial report for March had said only 103,000 jobs were added.
+Despite falling short of expectations, the numbers represent a rebound from the previous month: The initial report for March had said only 103,000 jobs were added.
+That number was revised to a gain of 135,000 jobs in today's report.

+The low unemployment level "is finally spurring the wage growth economists have been looking for," said Rebecca Henderson, the CEO of Randstad Sourceright.

+Saying that employers are under "enormous pressure" to attract and retain the best employees, Henderson added that the results could also empower women and companies wanting to end the gender wage gap.
+It's a "perfect storm of labor market and cultural transformation," Henderson said.

 Average hourly pay for all employees on private nonfarm payrolls increased by 4 cents, to $26.84.